Woman Reflects On Munich Attack:

 Editor's Note: The author of this piece, who wishes to remain anonymous, told their story to Refinery29's Edith Loehle.
 The views expressed here are the author's own.
 This story was originally published on Refinery29's German site.
 It has been translated from the original German and has been edited for clarity.

-I am sitting on the train on my way home, regretting not leaving work an hour earlier so I could still buy my groceries at the mall.
+I am sitting on the train on my way home, regretting not leaving work an hour earlier so I could still buy my groceries at the shopping centre.
 That very second, I get a text from my colleague.

 "Are you okay?" she asks.
-"Shots were fired at OEZ [Munich mall Olympisches Einkaufszentrum].
+"Shots were fired at OEZ [Munich shopping centre Olympisches Einkaufszentrum].
 Stay safe!"
 She sends one horrible piece of news after the other into a group chat on WhatsApp.
 I feel nauseous, because OEZ is where I’m headed.
 I’m only a few stops away.

 I immediately get off of the train at the next stop: Marienplatz.
 I don’t live here, but my boyfriend’s brother does.
 I run towards Isartor, all the while hearing sirens in the background and trying to check current news on my phone.
 People on the street look irritated, some are running, many are crying and screaming.
 The outdoor areas are being closed and people are being called inside.
 When I finally arrive at the apartment, I ring at the door and my boyfriend opens the door, shaking.

-I am sitting on the train on my way home, regretting not leaving work an hour earlier so I could still buy my groceries at the mall.
+I am sitting on the train on my way home, regretting not leaving work an hour earlier so I could still buy my groceries at the shopping centre.
 That very second, I get a text from my colleague.

 "Are you okay?" she asks.
-"Shots were fired at OEZ [Munich mall Olympisches Einkaufszentrum].
+"Shots were fired at OEZ [Munich shopping centre Olympisches Einkaufszentrum].
 Stay safe!"
 She sends one horrible piece of news after the other into a group chat on WhatsApp.
 I feel nauseous, because OEZ is where I’m headed.
 I’m only a few stops away.

 I immediately get off of the train at the next stop: Marienplatz.
 I don’t live here, but my boyfriend’s brother does.
 I run towards Isartor, all the while hearing sirens in the background and trying to check current news on my phone.
 People on the street look irritated, some are running, many are crying and screaming.
 The outdoor areas are being closed and people are being called inside.
 When I finally arrive at the apartment, I ring at the door and my boyfriend opens the door, shaking.